Stadio Flaminio: Rugby

 It was the home of Italy rugby union national team for Six Nations tournament home matches from Italy's entry in the competition in 2000 until 2011.

 The Italian Rugby Federation (FIR) announced, in January 2010, that the stadium would undergo an expansion, that will increase its capacity to 42,000, before the 2012 Six Nations Championship.
 A failure to progress these plans has been cited as the reason for moving Italy's home Six Nations games from 2012.
 With a capacity of 32,000 (8,000 covered), it was the smallest of the Six Nations stadiums.
 It is no longer considered big enough for the Italian national team and there were frequent reports that the national team would move to Genoa or to the Stadio Olimpico di Roma.
 This change was confirmed with the Italian Rugby Federation (FIR) becoming upset at broken promises of renovations.
 It was initially reported that the FIR would move Six Nations matches to Stadio Artemio Franchi in Florence.
 However, when the city finally began the promised renovations, FIR announced that it would instead keep its Six Nations home fixtures in Rome at Stadio Olimpico, and that it would return to the Flaminio once the project is completed.

 The stadium was originally slated to become the home of Praetorians Roma, a newly formed team that would be one of Italy's two representatives in the Celtic League.
 However, it was later decided that Benetton Treviso would replace Praetorians.

 Football

-In 1989–90 season both Roma and Lazio played at Stadio Flaminio during the renovations of Stadio Olimpico.
+In the 1989–90 Serie A season, both Roma and Lazio played at Stadio Flaminio during the renovations of Stadio Olimpico.
 Stadio Flaminio was also the home of Atletico Roma F.C., an association football club who played in Lega Pro Prima Divisione, but were dissolved in 2011.
-In 2021, Italian newspaper Leggo reported that Lazio president Claudio Lotito had made an 'important and serious proposal' to increase the capacity of the stadium to 40,000 and to return the club to the stadium on a permanent basis.